The Elwins: IV, 2021

 Following 2017's Beauty Community, The Elwins left Hidden Pony and formed their own label Pink Eye Recordings.
 The band began working on their fourth studio album in late 2018; they released the album's first single "Take Me All The Way" on April 3, 2020; the second single, "Weight of the World" on June 26.
-The album, titled IV, was released on October 23, 2020 and marks a swift departure from the innocent and optimistic lyrics of their previous albums and instead takes a more somber and introspective approach.
+The album, titled IV, was released on October 23, 2020, and marks a swift departure from the innocent and optimistic lyrics of their previous albums and instead takes a more somber and introspective approach.
 In 2021, the band released an EP called IV More, alongside a visualizer for the new track, “For Love To Come and Find You (Don’t Wait)".

+Break up/hiatus-reunion, 2022–present

+The band announced in January of 2022 they were disbanding, citing the inability to perform live due to the COVID-19 pandemic as the primary reason.
+Thankfully, in October 2024, their return was announced for the We Are Busy Bodies 20 year anniversary showcase which took place March 2025 in Toronto, Ontario marking the first live performance for The Elwins since 2021.
+The band also surprise released the single "Isle Of My Own" which coincided with the date of their live return.
+The band has since posted studio updates hinting at new music being made and another live show in Toronto in August 2025.